Learn How To Stop Buying Stuff

 Avoid Going Into Debt

-Just be honest with yourself and don’t try to rationalize a purchase that is not in your budget.
+Be honest with yourself and avoid rationalizing a purchase that exceeds your budget.
 The numbers do not lie.

 Use this knowledge base to eliminate debt.